google/rune/doc/rune4python.md

 In Rune, only operators can be overloaded, not functions.
 This leads to situations where we wish we had different functionality in a function based on the types of arguments passed.
-In Python we can use isinstance(object, type) to test the object type and change a function’s behavior.
+In Python we can use `isinstance(object, type)` or [`functools.singledispatch`](https://docs.python.org/3/library/functools.html#functools.singledispatch) to test the object type and change a function’s behavior.

 Similarly, in Rune, we can switch on the type of an object, and only the matching case is instantiated in the compiled code: